 - How to bring more nature into your nurturing relationships

-This empowering program will be a beautiful blend between wild adventures, classroom time, ceremony, inner exploration as well as home studies and nature meditations.
-We will learn from the Earth, each other and our own personal stories.
-We will meet from 10 am – 6 pm on the second Sunday of the month, February – July 2017.
-The afternoon of our Sundays will be spent exploring a beautiful flower filled trail in Marin or Sonoma County as we come home more fully to the Earth and ourselves.
-There will be two extended overnight weekends where we can build our community while sharing stories, meals, songs and our own unique gifts.
+This inspirational program will be a beautiful blend between wild adventures, classroom time, ceremony, inner exploration as well as home studies and nature meditations.
+We will learn from our teachers, the Earth, each other and our own personal stories.
+We will meet from 10 am – 4 pm on the fourth Sunday of the month, June – September 2018 where will explore a beautiful flower filled trail in Southern Oregon as we come home more fully to the Earth and ourselves.
+In addition, we will meet on the 2nd Wednesday evening of the month (June-September) in class to craft medicines and wild foods and share teachings, readings and our experiences.

 Babes in arms welcome.